Bhpsngum/Starblast-Re-Arena/README.md

 Yep, that works.

-But uh, I can't just yoink the "taping" code from him because SP is not AMR and vice versa.
+But uh, I can't just yoink the "taper" code from him because SP is not AMR and vice versa.
 So I created a custom "taper" by myself.

 And based on that, I made mod templates, which are basically "Ability System" but can be used to create mods on your preferences.
 You can take a look [here](/files/templates/).